THEA - Theatre

 THEA 143.
 Theatre Appreciation (3).

 General education fine arts course.
 Introduction to the art of theatre emphasizing critical appreciation from the viewpoint of the audience.
 This course introduces the student to the various elements which create the theatrical art form and teaches how to critically evaluate theatrical events.
+Course includes diversity content.
 This is a Kansas Systemwide Transfer Course.

 THEA 150.
 Workshops in Theatre (0.5-3).